jamesseanwright/jamesswright.co.uk/blogs/2015/1433007-responsive-world.md

 <time datetime="2015-05-30">30th May 2015</time>

 After 7 months of hard work (read: 7 months of small, gradual steps), my new responsive website is finally in production!
-Rather than derail this post into some sentimental thank you speech (just kidding!), I'm glad to finally have a website that can supersede my Tumblr blog, and that I hope will serve as a superiour representation of my work.
+Rather than derail this post into some sentimental thank you speech (just kidding!), I'd just like to say that I'm glad to have a solution that will supersede my Tumblr blog, and hope it will serve as a superior representation of my work.
 That said, there are still some posts that I wish to port over from my old blog before it is fully decommisioned.

 The site has been developed in valid and semantic HTML5, [Sass](http://sass-lang.com/), and JavaScript, as well as Node.js and [Express](http://expressjs.com/) on the backend.
 Additionally, this blog is powered by [Showdown](https://github.com/showdownjs/showdown), because Markdown is awesome.